-Intestinal biopsies from dogs for organoid development
+Intestinal biopsies from dogs and cats for organoid development

 Purpose of study